OpenDSA/OpenDSA/RST/en/Sorting/InsertionSort.rst

 (Note that to make the explanation for these sorting algorithms as simple as possible, we will usually assume that our input is an integer array rather than an array of more complex records.
-But you should realize that in practice, there is not usually much use to sorting an array of simple integers.
+But you should realize that in practice, there is rarely any point to sorting an array of simple integers.
-Nearly always we want to sort more complex records that each have an integer :term:`key` value.
+Nearly always we want to sort more complex records that each have a :term:`key` value.
 Module :numref:`<Comparison>` discusses ways to associate a key value with a record.)